Bachelor's Degrees in Psychology

 • Psychology develops strong analytical, research, and critical thinking skills, which can help you pursue careers in many fields.

-• Many social and community services jobs report strong demand; a psychology degree is a great foundation for those careers.
+• Many social and community services jobs report strong demand; a bachelor of psychology is a great foundation for those careers.

 Cons

-• A psychology degree may not lead directly to a career path, so you’ll potentially need to spend time on professional development.
+• A bachelor of psychology may not lead directly to a career path, so you’ll potentially need to spend time on professional development.

 • Psychology is one of the most popular college majors, so competition for jobs after graduation may be high.